Guide for homeowners · Cost benchmark

 Headline cost ranges for 2026

-Three brackets cover almost every single-storey rear extension built in Northern Ireland.
+The cost of an extension in Northern Ireland varies more than most homeowners expect, but three brackets cover almost every single-storey rear extension built here.
 These are turnkey figures: design and build through to a clean, decorated, ready-to-use space with a fitted kitchen.
 They exclude VAT, professional fees and the contingency.

 Size